Introduction

 - quarterly GAAP audits, DEI metrics, ESG tracking

-- Notification Rights (key person events, early exits, successor funds)
+- Notification Rights, including key person events, early exits, and successor funds

-- Tax Structuring Provisions (UBTI blockers, ECI carveouts, etc.)
+- Tax Structuring Provisions such as UBTI blockers and ECI carveouts

-- Jurisdiction-Specific Language (e.g., for ERISA, sovereign wealth funds)
+- Jurisdiction-Specific Language for ERISA or sovereign wealth funds

 Most GPs are prepared for these asks.
 They increase admin complexity but don't typically impact fund performance or governance.